"one of The most beautiful beaches in Latin America."

-Taking into account the road is unpaved, dusty and full of humps, the best way to get around is using an atv or a car.
+Taking into account most of the road is unpaved, the best way to get around is using an atv or a car.

 ATV (a quad), available for rent nearly anywhere in Santa Teresa.
 You can also rent motorcycle and bicycle.

-Rental car agencies include Alamo, Budget and Toyota (location called Mal Pais if you are searching online).
+Rental car agencies include Alamo and Budget (location called Mal Pais if you are searching online).

 Getting there and away

 Getting from San Jose to Santa Teresa can be done by road or air: